sdn4nigeria/monitoring-platform/_posts/open-maps/001-01-01-NGOilBlocks.md

 ---

-This layer dipicts gas flares in Nigeria
+This layer dipicts gas flares in Nigeria - despite the file name